cartermckinnon/k8s-deployment-updater/README.md

 This is a silly little program that will update an `image` in a Kubernetes deployment to the latest digest available from an upstream image.

-For example, you may want a deployment to be automatically updated to use the current digest referred to by a `latest` tag.
+For example, you may want a deployment to be regularly updated to use the current digest referred to by a `latest` tag.

 Use this with caution.
 You likely only want this for a truly stateless application that does not serve critical production traffic.